West Campus aerial view

 Founded 1899

 Azusa Pacific is a comprehensive, evangelical Christian university located near Los Angeles in Southern California and built on Four Cornerstones: Christ, Scholarship, Community, and Service.
-APU offers 66 bachelor’s degrees, 40 master’s degrees, 32 certificates and credentials, and 9 doctoral programs to more than 6,500 students at the university’s main campus in Azusa, several regional locations across Southern California, and online.
+APU offers 59 bachelor’s degrees, 34 master’s degrees, 35 certificates and credentials, and 7 doctoral programs.
+APU has more than 7,000 students at its main campus in Azusa, several regional locations across Southern California, and online.
 A member of the Council for Christian Colleges & Universities, and recognized among the nation’s top schools, APU remains committed to God First and Christ-centered academic excellence.

 In 2022, Azusa Pacific welcomed Adam J. Morris, PhD, as the 18th president of the university.
 Read more about the university’s history.